 Aside from the digestive enzymes, it includes bromelain derived from pineapples and papain from the papaya fruit.
 Both of these fruits have known and proven benefits beyond the digestive system.

-What I also like about this supplement is the addition of other digestive foods and herbs like ginger, turmeric, fennel, apple pectin, and green papaya.
-They’ve also included peppermint, which can help reduce stomach related problems like gas, bloating and nausea.
+They’ve also included herbs like ginger, turmeric, fennel, apple pectin, and green papaya, and peppermint, all of which can help reduce stomach issues.

 Who should take this supplement?